 What is a General Partnership?

 A General Partnership (GP) is an agreement between partners to establish and run a business together.
-It is one of the most common legal entities that do business.
+It is one of the most common legal entities to form a business.
 All partners in a general partnership are responsible for the business and are subject to unlimited liability for business debts.

 What is a General Partner?

 A general partner is a member or partner in a general or limited partnership with unlimited personal liability for the debts of the business.
 A general partner actively manages and exercises control over the company.

 For example, let’s say that Fred and Melissa decide to open a baking store.
 The store is named F&M Bakery.
 By opening a store together, Fred and Melissa are both general partners in the business, F&M Bakery.

 It is important to note that each general partner must be involved in the business.
 For example, Fred may take care of logistics and purchasing orders while Melissa oversees the store operations.

 The income generated by the business is split between Fred and Melissa.
 At the same time, Fred and Melissa are equally responsible for any losses incurred by the store.